naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.25.STP.md

 To verify the current spanning tree instances and root bridges, use the ```show spanning-tree``` command

 #### Configuring PortFast and BPDU Guard

+To speed convergence for access ports when they become active, you can use Cisco's proprietary PortFast technology.
+After a PortFast is configured and a port is activated, the port immediately transitions from the blocking to forwarding state

+In a valid PortFast configuration, BPDUs should never be received because receipt of a BPDU indicates that another bridge or switch is connected to the port, potentially causing a spanning tree lop.
+When it is enabled, BPDU guard puts the port in an errdisabled state upon receipt of a BPDU.
+The BPDU Guard provides a secure response to invalid configurations because you must manually put the interface back into service.

+#### Configuring Rapid PVST+